 Climate change is the long-term alteration in Earth’s climate and weather patterns.
 It took nearly a century of research and data to convince the vast majority of the scientific community that human activity could alter the climate of our entire planet.
 In the 1800s, experiments suggesting that human-produced carbon dioxide (CO2) and other gases could collect in the atmosphere and insulate Earth were met with more curiosity than concern.
 By the late 1950s, CO2 readings would offer some of the first data to corroborate the global warming theory.
-Eventually an abundance of data, along with climate modeling would show not only that global warming was real, but that it also presented a host of dire consequences.
+Eventually an abundance of data, along with climate modeling and real-world weather events would show not only that global warming was real, but that it also presented a host of catastrophic consequences.

 Early Inklings That Humans Can Alter Global Climate

 Dating back to the ancient Greeks, many people had proposed that humans could change temperatures and influence rainfall by chopping down trees, plowing fields or irrigating a desert.

 One theory of climate effects, widely believed until the Dust Bowl of the 1930s, held that “rain follows the plow,” the now-discredited idea that tilling soil and other agricultural practices would result in increased rainfall.

 Accurate or not, those perceived climate effects were merely local.
 The idea that humans could somehow alter climate on a global scale would seem far-fetched for centuries.

 The Greenhouse Effect

 In the 1820s, French mathematician and physicist Joseph Fourier proposed that energy reaching the planet as sunlight must be balanced by energy returning to space since heated surfaces emit radiation.
 But some of that energy, he reasoned, must be held within the atmosphere and not return to space, keeping Earth warm.